isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

+Some is possible, do at least something.
-When possible, rely on tooling enforcement, but be aware that any tooling solution has costs and blind spots.
-Defense in depth (multiple tools, multiple approaches) is particularly valuable here.
+There are commercial and open-source tools that try to address this problem, but be aware that solutions have costs and blind spots.
+Static tools often have many false positives and run-time tools often have a significant cost.
+We hope for better tools.
+Using multiple tools can catch more problems than a single one.

 There are other ways you can mitigate the chance of data races: